mlange-42/yarner/examples/netlogo/README.md

 In the main `nlogo` file, we only "include" an `nls` file to allow for the reverse mode.
 The file `Model.nlogo` is simply copied from the `nlogo` directory via option `code_files` in the `[paths]` section of the `Yarner.toml`.

+This separation of model code and user interface also allows to edit the model's UI elements in NetLogo's GUI builder tool, while using Literate Programming for the code.